nimrossum/research-project/docs/main.typ

       #box(
         width: 94mm,
         [
-I would like to thank Christian Gram Kalhauge \<chrg\@dtu.dk\> for proposing the idea for this project and for his valuable external supervision and guidance.])
+          I would like to thank Christian Gram Kalhauge \<chrg\@dtu.dk\> for proposing the idea for this project and for his valuable external supervision and guidance.], )